tomieq/ScriptInterpreter/README.md

 ScriptInterpreter is a library that interprets and executes code passed at runtime.
 The library is written in pure Swift, but it accepts scripts in Swift and JavaScript.

-Some sample scenario is that you deploy your Swift app to the server and it listena for incoming scripts.
+Some sample scenario is that you deploy your Swift app to the server and it listens for incoming scripts.
 When one arrives it is parsed and executed.

 ## Can I expose my Swift functions to the script?